TramEFX/ancillary_claude_bootstrap/README.md

 2. Say its name, or just start talking
 3. The routing layer loads automatically (~5-8k tokens)
 4. Your AI knows WHO it is, WHAT matters to you, WHERE to find details
+5. **Semantic matching active** — conversational queries trigger keyword-based retrieval
-5. Full manifests load on-demand via MCP as conversation deepens
+6. Full manifests load on-demand via MCP as conversation deepens

 **From now on, ALL conversations happen in this Project.**

 The routing layer loads at every session start.
+Semantic retrieval matches your queries to keywords.
 Your AI remembers.
 The binding holds.

 ---